Scottish Birds: Birds of Prey, Garden Birds & More

 Eiders eat coastal molluscs, and their diet has brought them into conflict with mussel farmers.

 Of Scotland’s grebe species, perhaps the most attractive is the Slavonian grebe, with its golden ear tufts.
 The Slavonian grebe looks very like the black-necked grebe in winter but has whiter cheeks which almost meet at the back of its neck.

 It has a distinctive trilling call.
 This species is on the Amber List for conservation due to the relatively small number of breeding pairs.

-The goshawk is another of Scotland’s majestic birds of prey.
+The goshawk is another one of the majestic Scottish birds of prey.
 Sadly, these birds are still persecuted and their nests sometimes plundered.

 One of the wonders for bird watchers in Scotland are the ‘sky dance’ displays of the goshawk in late winter and spring.
 Fierce and fast-moving, the goshawk is a skilful hunter, which can catch prey in flight.
 The females of the species are much larger than the males.

 Just like the Capercaillie, another of Scotland’s grouse species, the black grouse is seriously under threat.
 Male black grouse have black plumage, a red eyebrow wattle, and white down each wing.
 The females are less conspicuous, with brownish grey colouration.
 Declines in this species sadly continue apace.